Rubel-hossain/youtube-counter/README.md

 # How to use

-Put the list of YouTube embed code to 'code' array.
+1. Put the list of YouTube embed code to 'code' array.
 The script will automatically loop through the code and calculate total view.
+2. Run the script 'casperjs youtube-counter.js'
+3. Wait until the script finishes and it will tell you total view ( see screenshot ).

 # Process